Changes in Star Wars re-releases: Background

-Prior to making A New Hope, Lucas experienced dissatisfaction with the changes made to his previous films by the studios that produced them.
+Prior to making Star Wars, George Lucas experienced dissatisfaction with the changes made to his previous films by the studios that produced them.
 His first feature, THX 1138 (1971), had five minutes removed by Warner Bros.
 His next film, American Graffiti (1973), had several minutes removed by Universal Pictures.
-Following the success of A New Hope, Lucas's original version of THX 1138 was theatrically released in 1977.
-The original version of American Graffiti was released theatrically in 1978, and was further altered for the 1998 DVD release with a CGI modification to the opening shot.
+Following the success of Star Wars, Lucas's original version of THX 1138 was theatrically released in 1977.
+The original version of American Graffiti was released theatrically in 1978 and was further altered for the 1998 DVD release with a CGI modification to the opening shot.
 In 2004, Lucas supervised a director's cut of THX 1138, which included new special effects.

-As an advocate for the moral rights of artists, Lucas spoke before the U.S. House of Representatives in 1988 in support of legislation that would discourage studios from altering films without the consent of the creators of those films.
+As an advocate for the moral rights of artists, Lucas spoke before the U.S. House of Representatives in 1988 in support of legislation that would discourage studios from altering films without the consent of their creators.
 Lucas stated:People who alter or destroy works of art, and our cultural heritage, for profit or as an exercise of power are barbarians ...
 Today, engineers with their computers can ... add or subtract material to the philosophical taste of the copyright holder.
 Tomorrow, more advanced technology will be able to replace actors with "fresher faces," or alter dialogue ...
-Attention should be paid to the interest of those who are yet unborn, who should be able to see ... the past generation as it saw itself, and how it worked with the mediums that were available to it.
+Attention should be paid to the interest of those who are yet unborn, who should be able to see ... the past generation as it saw itself, and how it worked with the mediums that were available to it.In 1989, the original release of Star Wars was selected for preservation in the National Film Registry (NFR).
+In 2014, it still did not have a "working copy" (a copy available for public viewing) of the 1977 film; Lucas refused to submit the original, stating that he no longer authorized the release of the theatrical version.
+Lucasfilm offered the 1997 "Special Edition" release, but the NFR refused it as the first published version must be accepted.
+The U.S. Library of Congress (LC) subsequently used a 35-mm print of the film submitted in 1978 as part of the film's copyright deposit to make a digital copy, which in 2015 was made available to watch in person at the LC.
+In June 2025, the British Film Institute screened the original film in its unaltered form at a film festival.
+In December 2025, Lucasfilm announced that a restoration of the unaltered original film would return to theaters on February 19, 2027, in celebration of its 50th anniversary.
+(Note: Writing for Gizmodo, James Whitbrook notes that it is unclear which version represents the "original" release.)